Striver20/URL-Shortner/README.md

 See [DOCKER_README.md](DOCKER_README.md) for comprehensive Docker deployment guide.

-## 💭 Key Learnings & Challenges
+## What I Learned

-### What I Learned
+This project taught me a lot about building scalable applications:

-- Implementing cache-aside pattern with Redis for optimal performance
+- **Redis Caching**: How to implement cache-aside pattern and measure the actual performance impact
-- Configuring HikariCP connection pooling to handle concurrent requests efficiently
+- **Database Optimization**: Connection pooling with HikariCP and why it matters for concurrent requests
-- Multi-stage Docker builds for optimized container sizes
+- **Docker**: Multi-stage builds and container orchestration
-- Managing database migrations with Hibernate in production
+- **Performance Testing**: How to measure and document real performance improvements
-- Performance testing and benchmarking with Apache JMeter
+- **AWS Deployment**: Cloud infrastructure setup and configuration

-### Challenges Solved
+### Problems I Solved

-- **Redis Connection in Docker**: Initially struggled with Redis connectivity between containers.
-Solved by properly configuring `RedisStandaloneConfiguration` to read from environment variables.
+- **Redis Connection Issues**: Had trouble with Redis connectivity in Docker.
+Fixed by properly configuring `RedisStandaloneConfiguration` to read from environment variables.
-- **Connection Pool Tuning**: Optimized HikariCP settings after load testing revealed connection timeouts under high load.
+- **CORS Problems**: Frontend couldn't communicate with backend.
+Implemented proper CORS configuration.
-- **Cross-Origin Requests**: Implemented proper CORS configuration to allow frontend-backend communication.
+- **Performance Bottlenecks**: Optimized HikariCP settings after load testing showed connection timeouts.
-- **Expiry URL Handling**: Built an efficient scheduled task to clean up expired URLs without impacting performance.
+- **URL Expiry**: Built a scheduled task to clean up expired URLs efficiently.

 ## 📈 Future Enhancements